 Among their many positive qualities, the top three are their excellent pollinating abilities, their beneficial guano, and the fact that they eat mosquitoes by the thousands per day.
 Just one bat can eat up to 1,000 of them per hour!

-When it comes to building your own bat house, there are a few key things to keep in mind, regardless of the size and style house you choose to make.
+When it comes to building your own bat house, there are a few key things to keep in mind, regardless of the size and style of house you choose to make.
 Contrary to what you may have heard, or even seen, it’s a good idea to keep bat houses off of your actual house if you don’t want them to make their way inside.